Samsung/tizen-docs/docs/application/dotnet/guides/location/location.md

 # Location Information

 Location information allows you to get a device's geographic position.
-Additionally, location-related information can also contain information about altitude, accuracy of the location and altitude readings, and the user's movement speed and direction.
+Additionally, location-related information can also contain information about altitude, the accuracy of the location and altitude readings, and the user's movement speed and direction.

-The main features of the Tizen.Location namespace include:
+The main features of the Tizen.Location namespace includes the following:

 -   Enabling the location service